mstenta/farmOS/docs/model/type/quantity.md

 attribute is considered to be the total value ("Unit Price" multiplied by "Unit Quantity").
 The "Units" of a Price Quantity will generally be a currency code such as "USD" or "EUR".

+#### Time Quantities

+Time Quantities are used for tracking time spent on a particular Log.
+They have an additional "User" relationship, which references the [User](/model/type/user) that clocked time on the task.
+They also have "Start" and "End" attributes to allow "clocking in/out".
+When a user "clocks out", the duration between start and end is calculated and stored in the value field.

+For more information, see [farmOS Time Tracking Logic](/model/logic/time)